asllop/RunPack/runpack/TUTORIAL.md

 Description:	Double two numbers.
 ```

-The word `?` only does somthing in development mode (while in the REPL tool), when running a script in production mode, it will just be ignored.
+The word `?` only does somthing in development mode (while in the REPL tool), when running a script in production mode, it will be ignored.

 ## 4. Control Flow